breatheco-de/content/src/content/lesson/everything-you-need-to-start-using-sqlalchemy.md

 ![SQL](../../assets/images/sql-2.png)

 But we have a list of extra ingredients we can add to it: first we choose meat but then we change our mind and we want to add mushrooms instead.
-We would also like to add some  and bacon.
+We would also like to add some pepperoni and bacon.
 Let see how could we do that:

 ```jsx
 INSERT INTO class PIZZA(4, 'meat');